garethbrown82/gareths-blog/content/blog/firebase-functions-2-vue/index.md

     "rules": "firestore.rules",
     "indexes": "firestore.indexes.json"
   },
-  // Add this to chance the port number the Firebase emulator will run on "emulators": {
+  // Add this to change the port number the Firebase emulator will run on "emulators": {
     "firestore": {
       "port": 8082